nana562/nana562/README.md

 <h1 align="center"> Hi there 👋, My name is Gideon</h1>

-###  A Software Engineer who is opened to learning technology and opportunities around the world.
+###  A Software Engineer who is open to learning about technology and opportunities around the world.

 - 🔭  I’m interested in Node Js,Typescript, Python, React , MongoDB, AI, Blockchain, Solidity, Smart Contracts and DApps
 - 🌱 I’m currently pursing MPhil.
 Computer Engineering at the Kwame Nkrumah University of Science and Technology